Skip to content

 1 / 1

-The company has published this commitment.
-The company also makes this commitment through the FSC Policy for Association (FSC-POL-01-004 V2-0).
-Full points have therefore been awarded on the basis of the company's FSC certification/membership.
+The company makes this commitment through the FSC Policy for Association (FSC-POL-01-004 V2-0).
+Full points have therefore been awarded on the basis of the company's FSC certification.
+The company also commits to this separately in its reporting.

 • Y